Buying Stuff Fibre is a medium-sized consolidation play for the Australian-owned telco.

-Vocus will grow its customer base by 10 percent when it absorbs Stuff Fibre.
+Vocus’s customer numbers will climb 10 percent when the company absorbs Stuff Fibre.
 The Australian telco picked up the media company owned ISP for an undisclosed sum.

 The deal will add roughly 20,000 broadband customers to Vocus’s existing 200,000 customers.